Nigeria star Onuachu scores goal no. 26 in First Division A as Genk win five-goal thriller | Goal.com

 Nigeria star Onuachu scores goal no. 26 in First Division A as Genk win five-goal thriller

-Nigeria forward Paul Onuachu extended his dominance in the Belgian First Division A goalscoring chart with a goal in Genk's 3-2 victory over OH Leuven on Monday.
+Nigeria forward Paul Onuachu extended his dominance in the Belgian First Division A goalscoring charts with a goal in Genk's 3-2 victory over OH Leuven on Monday.

 Onuachu’s late effort at Den Dreef took his tally to 26 goals after 31 league appearances – 28 goals in total this season (including two Cup goals) which makes him the highest scoring Super Eagles star in Europe so far this term.